BreckCreate: Historic structures provide backbone for new arts campus

 “If you try to go too far, it’s not going to be anything like it was and it won’t look old,” he said.
 “The outhouse was in shambles; it was like the three pigs, ‘I’ll huff and puff and blow your straw shack over.’”

 There were three separate holes dug into the ground, and the privy had been moved about as the holes filled up with “compost,” Herbertz said.
 An archeologist was called in to dig into the holes and search for artifacts, but all that was found were some pieces of broken glass.
 Herbertz said he wasn’t surprised, since mining folk who may have accidentally dropped valuable things into the holes were likely to just go in after them.

 “What’s funny about the privy, it’s a two-seater,” Herbertz said.
 “What the heck?
 Didn’t people like privacy back then?
 I don’t get it.
 I guess if you really had to go you’re going to go.
 There’s one seat bigger than the other, maybe his and hers?
-The funniest thing I could come up with was if you’ve got to go, and the flies are still stuck on one seat, you could use the other one.”
+The funnies thing I could come up with was if you’ve got to go, and the flies are still suck on one seat, you could use the other one.”